leocassarani/pew/README.md

 # pew

-Record CPU and memory usage of an arbitrary (preferably long-running process).
+Record memory usage of an arbitrary (preferably long-running) process.
 Make changes and compare them with previous versions of the code.

 Usage: `pew <command>`